 A few years later I decided it was time for me to start paying attention in math class.
 I never liked math.
 I spent most lectures daydreaming, and consequently, I had to ask for help after school to catch up.
 On this particular day, I decided to do my best to pay attention in math class.
 I wanted to see if listening would help me get my homework done faster.

 I fixed my eyes on the teacher and tried my best to understand her explanations.
 Suddenly she looked me in the eyes and demanded to know why I was not reading along in my math book!
-I was so completely taken aback I didn’t think of anything coherent to say.
+I was so completely taken aback that I didn’t think of anything coherent to say.
 All my words were gone, panic set in and only one phrase raced through my head was, ”I didn’t do anything wrong, I was paying attention!”

 I stammered something about listening, all the while feeling 40 eyes boring into my back!
 My humiliation wasn’t over.
 Apparently, my lack of eloquence made me look more suspicious than ever.
 The teacher’s dark eyes swept me up and down.
 What are you hiding in your lap?
 You seem to be playing with something instead of reading.
 I placed my hands on the desk.
 There was nothing to see except raw cuticles from constant picking.
 Fiddling was the one thing that channeled my energy and kept me in my seat.